alidehkhodaei/kotlin-cheat-sheet/README.md

 - A collection of elements in a specified order
 - Can have duplicates
 - Immutable: listOf(), or mutable: mutableListOf()
+- List: This is the basic interface for a read-only list of elements.
+- MutableList: This is a subinterface of List that allows for mutable operations such as adding or removing elements.
+- ArrayList: This is an implementation of MutableList that uses an array to store elements.
+- LinkedList: This is an implementation of MutableList that uses a linked list to store elements.

 ```kotlin
 val list = listOf(1, 2, 3, 4, 5)